Endogenous Inequality Aversion: Decision criteria for triage and other ethical tradeoffs: The Model

 The subsequent axioms are more substantive.
 In these axioms, the utility vectors that are equal in all components (i.e., constant vectors) play a special role.
 Essentially, a constant vector $\vc\in\Re^n$ gives utility $c\in\Re$ for each agent $i$.
 So it embodies an egalitarian ideal in which all agents achieve the same level of well-being.

-Convexity says that if we regard two potentially non-egalitarian outcomes, $\vx$ and $\vy$ as being more desirable than an egalitarian outcome $\vc$, then by mixing $\vx$ and $\vy$ in a convex combination $\al \vx + (1-\al)\vy$ we obtain an outcome that is still more preferable than $\vc$.
+Convexity says that if we regard two potentially non-egalitarian outcomes, $\vx$ and $\vy$, as more desirable than an egalitarian outcome $\vc$, then by mixing $\vx$ and $\vy$ in a convex combination $\al \vx + (1-\al)\vy$, we obtain an outcome that is still more preferable than $\vc$.
 The idea is that the mixture $\al \vx + (1-\al)\vy$ results in less unequal outcomes relative, at least, to the most unequal among $\vx$ and $\vy$.
 Therefore, if the deviation from egalitarianism in $\vx$ and $\vy$ is acceptable, at least in comparison to $\vc$, then so is the presumably smaller deviation from egalitarianism in the convex combination.
-As an axiom, some version of convexity (usually a stronger version than we have assumed here) is extremely common in demand theory, decision theory, and social choice.
+As an axiom, some version of convexity (often a stronger version than we have assumed here) is extremely common in demand theory, decision theory, and social choice.

 Our sixth axiom, mixing invariance, is a qualification of convexity.
 It states that when a potentially non-egalitarian outcome $\vx$ is regarded as exactly indifferent to a fully egalitarian outcome $\vc$, then there is no strict benefit in a convex combination of $\vx$ and $\vc$.
 Any \emph{strict} benefit in mixing $\vx$ must result from mixing non-egalitarian outcomes, not from mixing $\vx$ with an egalitarian outcome that is viewed as equivalent to $\vx$.
-Mixing invariance generates the piecewise linear iso-welfare curves in our social welfare functions.
-Given the fixed-point structure of Fan social welfare functions, the tractability of piecewise linearity is valuable in applications.

-The last two axioms are new and crucial for the social welfare functions that we propose. \owhm says that, if the potentially non-egalitarian outcome $\vx$ is deemed preferable to a fully egalitarian outcome $\vc$, then the comparison cannot be overturned when we shrink $\vx$ and $\vc$ proportionally.
-If we are comfortable giving up the egalitarian outcome $\vc$ in favor of outcome $\vx$, then we must be comfortable doing so when comparing these outcomes at a proportionally lower overall level of well-being.

-\owhp is the flip side of \owhms.
-If $\vx$ is preferable to a fully egalitarian outcome $\vc$, then the preference must be preserved when we blow up $\vx$ and $\vc$ proportionally. \owhp captures the idea that fairness concerns are more important in bad times than in good times.
-We shall see that it provides, in a sense, the opposite kind of social welfare than \owhms.
+For example, consider a version of the ventilator allocation problem that we discussed in \Cref{sec:motivation}.
+There are many patients who are classified into a small number of types.
+Suppose that $\vx$ results from unequal treatment of different types of agents while $\vc$ treats everyone the same.
+Despite the inequality in $\vx$, the planner regards these as equally desirable: $\vx\sim \vc$.
+Now suppose that half the agents in each type are given the outcome behind $\vx$ and half are given the outcome behind $\vc$, resulting in the vector $\vy$.
+Mixing invariance requires that $\vy\sim \vx\sim \vc$.
+We may think of this requirement as a separability criterion that applies whenever a policy is indifferent to an egalitarian outcome.